Is two-step verification required?

 When will I be prompted to verify?

-When logging into the Brown single sign on screen (seen below) with your Brown account.
+When logging into the Brown single sign on screen with your Brown account.

 Does this apply to my email account, too?

 No. Google has a similar feature but it works a little differently.
-You can enable it separately, but it is not required.
+You can enable it separately, and it's recommended but not required.
 For more information, visit https://accounts.google.com/SmsAuthConfig

 Can I use this if I don’t have a smartphone?